xtevenx/planet-wars-starterpackage/README.md

 Note: This challenge has been over for almost a decade; why are you still looking at it?

-A round-up of all you need to start the 2010 Google AI Challenge Planet Wars (hereinafter Planet Wars Challenge) originally run by the University of Waterloo.
+This repository contains a round-up of all you need to start the 2010 Google AI Challenge Planet Wars (hereinafter Planet Wars Challenge) originally run by the University of Waterloo.

 Getting Started
 ---------------